Cockroach Identification & Control

 Pesticides

-- Do not use more than the recommended amount.
+- Use no more than the recommended amount.

-- Safely store chemical pesticides and place traps out of the reach of children and pets.
+- Store pesticides and place traps out of reach of children and pets.

 FAQs